How to Apply for a Credit Card in Australia: Step-by-Step

 - Birth certificate

-Some lenders use digital ID verification via smartphone apps²³.
+Some lenders may use digital identity verification during the application process.

 Proof of income